What we look for

 Our Recruitment Process

-Our recruitment process for vacation schemes and for training contracts is identical.
+The recruitment process for vacation schemes and for training contracts is the same.
 We ask all applicants to firstly complete our online application form.
-We receive a very high volume of applications for both vacation schemes and training contracts so we encourage you to really tailor your application to us, and to show us examples of the skills and experience that you have developed that will be relevant to your future legal career.
+We receive a very high volume of applications for both vacation schemes and training contracts so we encourage you to really tailor your application to us, and to provide detailed examples of the skills and experiences that you have developed that will be relevant to your future legal career.
 We assess applications on a rolling basis.

-If you apply directly for a training contract, the next stage of the process following the assessment centre is the Partner interview.
-Interviews take place on a separate date to the assessment centre, usually within 1 week – 10 days of your attendance at the assessment centre.
+If you apply directly for a training contract, the recruitment process is assessment centre followed (if successful) by Partner interview.
+The Partner interview takes place on a separate date to the assessment centre, usually within 1 week – 10 days of your attendance at the assessment centre.

 See below for further details on the different stages of our recruitment process.